josmar-crwdstffng/angular/aio/content/guide/http.md

 <code-example header="app/http-interceptors/ensure-https-interceptor.ts (excerpt)" path="http/src/app/http-interceptors/ensure-https-interceptor.ts" region="excerpt"></code-example>

-The `clone()` method's hash argument lets you mutate specific properties of the request while copying the others.
+The hash argument of the `clone()` method lets you mutate specific properties of the request while copying the others.

 #### Modifying a request body

-The `readonly` assignment guard can't prevent deep updates and, in particular, it can't prevent you from modifying a property of a request body object.
+The `readonly` assignment guard cannot prevent deep updates and, in particular, it cannot prevent you from modifying a property of a request body object.

 <code-example format="javascript" language="javascript">